 Can I Keep a Lemon Tree if I Have a Cat?

-Yet, given that they can pose a risk to our furry friends, the decision to house lemon trees can be a little challenging.
+Growing a lemon tree can be very satisfying, especially as they can be grown both indoors and outside.
+However, given that they can pose a risk to our furry friends, the decision to house lemon trees can be a little challenging.

 Q: Are citrus sprays bad for cats?

 A: The popularity of essential oils is on the rise, and most citrus sprays contain them.
 Chemicals in essential oils are a source of toxins to cats and act quickly to make them ill.
 These oils absorb into the skin at a rapid rate, and cats, who have far fewer liver enzymes than humans, cannot effectively metabolize them.
 All of that aside, cats are usually quite distressed by citrusy smells.
+So the answer is yes, they are bad for cats!

 Q: Will lemons keep cats away from my plants?

 While there is little reason for a cat to willingly eat a piece of lemon, it is not to say that it never happens.
 For this reason, it’s always good to equip yourself with the knowledge of what your pets can and can’t eat.
 Indeed, should you notice that your cat is distressed and suspect lemon is the culprit, make sure to get it to the vet as soon as possible.
+Now that you have answered the question can cats eat lemons? you might be wondering if your dog is a different story, so read on to learn all about dogs and lemons.